vaiibhav-94/LGMVIP---DataScience/README.md

 As a security/defense analyst, try to find out the hot zone of terrorism.
 You can choose any of the tool your choice (Python/R/Tableau/PowerBI/Excel/SAP/SAS)

-### Task 6 : Prediction using Decision Tree Algorithm
-Create the Decision Tree classifier and visualize it graphically.
-The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.